timaa2k/xtitle/README.md

 - `-s` — Activate the *snoop* mode.
 - `-e` — Escape the following characters: ', " and \\.
 - `-f FORMAT` — Use the given `printf` format.

+# Fork
+i3cat compatible, escapes ' in the title with \\".